sudoaugustin/tailwindcss-shorthand/README.md

-# Useful tailwindcss classes and variants to boost productivity
+# Useful tailwindcss shorthand classes and variants to boost productivity

 ## Installation